-On November 10, 2020, the Board reviewed and continued to a date certain of January 12, 2021, modifications to the contributing Versailles building (HPB20-0389) including the final design of the north, south and east elevations of the new eastern extension, porte-cochere and rooftop addition and modifications to the ground level north façade and a small 1-story ground level addition at the east side of the building.
+On December 8, 2020, the Board reviewed and continued the subject application to a date certain of February 9, 2021.

+On January 12, 2021, the Board reviewed and approved modifications to the contributing Versailles building (HPB20-0389) including the final design of the north, south and east elevations of the new eastern extension, porte-cochere and rooftop addition and modifications to the ground level north façade and a small 1-story ground level addition at the east side of the building.